dominictarr/balancer/readme.markdown

 ## FIX BUGS

-  * app doesn't update properly
+  * app doesn't update properly -- DONE
-  * tail logs after update.
+  * tail logs after update.  (if pass in ?tail=true)
-  * should reread package when restarting.
+  * should reread package when restarting. --DONE
   * more tests, integration tests. update app test.

+parseable logging is gonna make integration testing really easy. will be able to deploy apps and verify correct things in logs.

+seems to basically be working now...

+when update app and git deploy, http request with the correct thing

-## persistance.
+## testing

-if the proxy crashes, it must restart without losing it's state. what must it remember?

-  * which apps are running... restart the apps as if they had been just updated.
+not testing up front sucks.
+I was obsessed with testing, I got good enough to write organised code without testing... but that only works on the first dash. when it comes time to refactor you need tests.

+TESTS

+  * model: create apps, find apps, getTestApp (also, move all cp stuff to runner) --done
+  * controller... or integration tests?
+  * admin/index: integration tests, test /_admin/tail.

+INTEGRATION TESTS

+  * start app, tail ... emits correct data
+  * restart app. updates correctly.
+  * writes cookie
+  * proxies to correct branch.

+next level

+  * zero-downtime.
+  * stats aggregation.

+make sure integration tests are flexible enough to run against remote server.

 ## stats

 each event needs to be valid?